Licence Number: 2013-FHI-028

 Students completing the Award in Creating & Animating Prayer Spaces can apply for the Get Qualified Scheme which will enable them to benefit from a tax credit of 70% of the costs incurred (i.e. €87.50 will be refunded back for this course).

 Qualifications: Every application will be considered on its individual merits.
 The Pastoral Formation Institute accepts a wide range of qualifications, and we always try to judge applications on the basis of academic potential.
 We do consider a very wide range of academic, vocational, and professional qualifications, as well as work and other appropriate experiences and skills.

-Digital Competences: Computer literate (how to access the internet and use a word processor).
+Digital: Knows how to access the internet and use a word processor.